 - No person shall discharge a firearm or have a loaded firearm in hand while under the influence of alcohol or drugs.

-- Hunting with full automatic or silencer-equipped firearms, rifles, handgun, explosive or drug-injecting devices and set guns is prohibited.
+- Hunting with full automatic firearms, rifles, handgun, explosive or drug-injecting devices and set guns is prohibited.

 - The discharge of a firearm outside of periods open to hunting or in areas closed to hunting is prohibited per s.
 790.15 FS.

 - Hunting wild hogs with dogs is prohibited.

 - Waterfowl retrievers, bird dogs, and other dogs with a shoulder height of 17 inches or less may be used for hunting.

 - For purposes other than hunting, dogs are allowed but must be kept under physical restraint at all times.